LeelaChessZero/lczero.org/content/blog/2021/2021-01-01-announcing-ceres.md

 * Lc0 is still the only way to generate training data, so this part of Lc0 will have to be maintained in any case.
 * Ceres is written in C#, which will make the engine less portable.
-While having a Linux build is probably possible, more exotic platforms (like tensoflow-js, iOS and even Windows prior to 10) is surely out of scope.
+While having a Linux build is on the radar, more exotic platforms (like tensoflow-js, or even Windows versions prior to 10) is surely out of scope.
 * Even though it will be possible to build Ceres on Linux, I expect developer velocity will be slower with C# and less people are familiar with it, so there may be less dev engagement.